MOCADI

 /u/weick/mocadi/exe/gmocadi (GUI for mocadi)

 where < filename > is the name of the MOCADI input file.
 The default extension of the input file is ".in" and can be omitted.
-For more details see the MOCADI manual.
+MOCADI uses a precalculated table for energy-loss and angular stragglig in matter.
+Two versions are available ATIMA 1.3 as default and since 2018 also the improved ATIMA 1.4.
+To select ATIMA 1.4 please modify the path name set in an environmant variable:

 Distribution policy and copyright

-H. Geissel holds the copyright for MOCADI, except for the subroutine for the calculation of the atomic interactions, which is copyrighted by C. Scheidenberger and P. Malzacher.
+H. Geissel, N. Iwasa, and H. Weick hold the copyright for MOCADI, except for the subroutine for the calculation of the atomic interactions, which was made by C. Scheidenberger and P. Malzacher.

 Contact

 As of November 1999 Helmut Weick takes care of MOCADI at GSI.
-Please don't hesitate to send all comments, suggestions, or bug reports to him.
+Please send comments, suggestions, or bug reports to him.

 History and Acknowledgement